 SOGI laws remove the equal opportunities and fair playing fields women have worked so hard to achieve.

-In the area of athletics, for example, this recently played out at the high school level in Connecticut’s track and field championships.
-Competitors Selina Soule, Alanna Smith, and fellow female athletes were cheated out of a fair opportunity to compete because the Connecticut Interscholastic Athletic Conference allowed two boys who identify as female to compete against the girls.
-Not surprisingly, the two male athletes have frequently placed first and second with times significantly better than those of the female athletes.
+In the arena of athletics, for example, this recently played out at the high school level in Connecticut’s track and field championships.
+Competitors Selina Soule, Chelsea Mitchell, Alanna Smith, and Ashley Nicoletti were deprived of a fair opportunity to compete and win because the Connecticut Interscholastic Athletic Conference allowed two male students who identify as female to compete against the girls.
+Not surprisingly, the two male athletes have massively outperformed the female athletes, earning 15 women’s state titles and 85 opportunities to compete at higher levels of competition that should have gone to girls.

 These laws also violate women and girls’ privacy, safety, and dignity.

-SOGI laws negatively impact non-profit organizations of all kinds, including social services, ministries, religious organizations, and churches.
+SOGI laws negatively impact non-profit organizations of all kinds, including social service ministries, religious organizations, and churches.

 They impact people like Pastor Esteban Carrasco and House of Destiny Ministries.
 When Pastor Esteban and his church sought to open a women’s shelter for survivors of domestic violence, Massachusetts officials told them that men who identify as female must be able to use the same changing rooms, restrooms, and living facilities as these vulnerable women.

-SOGI laws are particularly harmful to the vulnerable children that reside within our nation’s foster and adoption care system.
+SOGI laws are particularly harmful to the vulnerable children in our nation’s foster and adoption care system.

-The state of Illinois targeted adoption and foster providers, forcing them to violate their commitment to placing children in homes with a married mom and dad.
-The state’s actions resulted in more than 2,000 children being displaced because it effectively prevented valuable providers like Catholic Charities from serving children, birth moms, and their families.
+The State of Illinois targeted religious adoption and foster providers, forcing them to violate their commitment to placing children in homes with a married mom and dad.
+The state’s actions resulted in thousands of foster children and foster parents being forced to leave Catholic Charities and start working with other agencies.
+The state effectively prevented valuable providers like Catholic Charities from serving children, birth moms, and their families, even while it is facing a shortage of quality foster homes.

 Government officials have repeatedly used local and state SOGI laws to target and punish small business owners.

-These are creative professionals like Jack Phillips, Barronelle Stutzman, and Blaine Adamson who serve everyone, but, like most creative professionals, can’t express every message or celebrate every event.
+These are creative professionals like Jack Phillips, Barronelle Stutzman, and Blaine Adamson who serve everyone, but, like most creative professionals, can’t in good conscience express every message or celebrate every event.

 The bottom line is that SOGI legislation like the “Equality Act” doesn’t offer equality or fairness.
-It offers victims.
+It creates victims.

 But there is a solution.